Programmatic Content Management

 SaveAction.Savekeeps it as a draft (not live). -

-SaveAction.RequestApprovalis for workflows with reviewers/approvers. -
+SaveAction.RequestApprovalis for workflows with reviewers and approvers. -

 SaveAction.Publishmakes the version live immediately. -